bryannolen/aranet4-exporter-go/README.md

 4. Run `systemctl restart aranet4-exporter`.

-5. Run `journalctl status aranet4-exporter` to get the port that the daemon was started on, and add the URL to your Prometheus collector.
-Example: TODO(ryansouze)
+5. Run `systemctl status aranet4-exporter` to get the port that the daemon was started on, and add the URL to your Prometheus collector.

 ## Releasing